Man rants at Miami store employees when asked to leave for not wearing mask

 “The approach here is showing Florida leading the way again,” DeSantis said.

-Although government cannot mandate people to wear masks, businesses can refuse service if they do not wear one.
+Although the government cannot mandate people to wear masks, businesses can refuse service if they do not wear one.

-“We still exist as a private business have that right to run our business like that, and if you don’t want to agree with that, that’s OK,” Stephen said.
+“We still exist as a private business, have that right to run our business like that, and if you don’t want to agree with that, that’s OK,” Stephen said.
 “I don’t need that business here.
 People make mistakes, and he’s a person, and he should learn from this experience.”

-7News reached out to the customer for comment, but have yet to hear back.
+7News reached out to the customer for comment but have yet to hear back.

 City of Miami Police said they are investigating the incident.